-The Student Mentor Program aims to help new students in undergraduate and postgraduate programs to quickly feel at home at CQUniversity during their first year of study.
+The Student Mentor Program aims to help students in undergraduate and postgraduate programs to feel at home at CQUniversity.

 Indigenous Student Support

 The Indigenous Student Engagement Team provides support to all Aboriginal and Torres Strait Islander students.
 All Aboriginal and/or Torres Strait Islander people are encouraged to log in to the MyCQU Student Portal and ensure that their identity is recognised.
 This information is in the You view.
 If your identity is not recognised, please contact the Office of Indigenous Engagement at email@example.com to assist you.
 For more information, please refer to the Confirmation of Aboriginal and/or Torres Strait Islander or First Nations Identity Protocol.

 Student Advocacy is a free and confidential service providing support and assistance to all CQUniversity Australia Students who seek guidance on grievances, appeals and disputes.
 The Student Advocacy Officer is here to help students understand and navigate associated University policies and processes and to articulate their issues.

 At CQUniversity, we take the health and welfare of our students very seriously.
 The information on these pages will connect you with health services offered through our health clinics, as well information on how to look after your general health and wellbeing.